jmawebtech/bigcommercerestapi/README.md

 GetAddresses - Gets shipping addresses for an order.

 This project is maintained by JMA Web Technologies.
-If you would like to contribute or would like to contact us for consulting, please contact us.
+If you would like to contribute or would like to contact us for consulting, please <a href="http://www.jmawebtechnologies.com/contact">contact us</a>.